-University Health Reports are due now and will be accepted until August 1, 2020.
 We encourage you to submit your health report, as soon as possible.
 We understand that obtaining a signed health report may be more difficult given the current COVID-19 pandemic.
-Please see our page on the University Health Report during COVID-19 for updated information about completing the University Health Report during the pandemic.
+Please see our page on the University Health Report to download a copy of the health report today.

 University Health and Counseling Services remains committed to caring for students at Northeastern and welcoming our newest Huskies.
 The University Health Report is a requirement for all incoming students.
 We understand that obtaining a signed health report may be more difficult given the current COVID-19 pandemic.
 If you encounter difficulties there are a few options available for you and your family to consider: